williams-cs/swell/tutorials/weekly-and-lesson-plans.md

 ## Week 5: October 8
 Reading period, so perhaps meet on a different day?
-1. Create module 1.
+1. Code up UI.
+- Have a common vocab for the UI pieces: text box, canvas, palette, etc.
+- For the UI, should we gamify/abstract away the coding aspect?
+2. Design abstract classes for predicate checker.
-2. Clean up `swell-ui` and document it.
+3. Clean up `swell-ui` and document it.
 - Refactor `drawGuides()`.
+4. Fix loop nodes.
+5. Continue lit review.
+6. Find a way to do make clean/make for all 3 pieces in 1 go.

 ## Week 6: October 15
 1. Create module 2.